 Troubleshoot App Service issues in Application Gateway

-Learn how to diagnose and resolve issues encountered when App Server is used as backend target with Application Gateway
+Learn how to diagnose and resolve issues you might encounter when Azure App Service is used as a back-end target with Azure Application Gateway.

-In this article, you will learn how to troubleshoot the following issues:
+In this article, you'll learn how to troubleshoot the following issues:

-- App Service's URL getting exposed in the browser when there is a redirection
+- The app service URL is exposed in the browser when there's a redirection.

 When a back-end application sends a redirection response, you might want to redirect the client to a different URL than the one specified by the back-end application.
-For example, you might want to do this when an app service is hosted behind an application gateway and requires the client to do a redirection to its relative path.
-(For example, a redirect from contoso.azurewebsites.net/path1 to contoso.azurewebsites.net/path2.)
-When the app service sends a redirection response, it uses the same hostname in the location header of its response as the one in the request it receives from the application gateway.
-So the client will make the request directly to contoso.azurewebsites.net/path2 instead of going through the application gateway (contoso.com/path2).
-Bypassing the application gateway isn't desirable.
+You might want to do this when an app service is hosted behind an application gateway and requires the client to do a redirection to its relative path.
+An example is a redirect from contoso.azurewebsites.net/path1 to contoso.azurewebsites.net/path2.

-This issue may happen due to the following main reasons:
+This issue might happen for the following main reasons:

-- You have Azure AD authentication which causes the redirection.
+- You have Azure Active Directory authentication, which causes the redirection.

-Also, when you are using App Services behind Application Gateway , the domain name associated with the Application Gateway (example.com) will be different from the domain name of the App Service (say example.azurewebsites.net) because of which you will notice that the domain value for the ARRAffinity cookie set by the App Service will carry the "example.azurewebsites.net" domain name which is not desirable.
-The original hostname (example.com) should be the domain name value in the cookie.
+Also, when you use app services behind an application gateway, the domain name associated with the application gateway (example.com) is different from the domain name of the app service (say, example.azurewebsites.net).
+The domain value for the ARRAffinity cookie set by the app service carries the example.azurewebsites.net domain name, which isn't desirable.
+The original host name, example.com, should be the domain name value in the cookie.

-Due to this, when the App Service does a redirection, it uses the overriden hostname “contoso.azurewebsites.net” in the Location header, instead of the original hostname "contoso.com" unless configured otherwise.
-You can check the example request and response headers below.
+When the app service does a redirection, it uses the overridden host name contoso.azurewebsites.net in the location header instead of the original host name contoso.com, unless configured otherwise.
+Check the following example request and response headers.

 ## Request headers to Application Gateway: Request URL: http://www.contoso.com/path Request Method: GET Host: www.contoso.com ## Response headers: Status Code: 301 Moved Permanently Location: http://contoso.azurewebsites.net/path/ Server: Microsoft-IIS/10.0 Set-Cookie: ARRAffinity=b5b1b14066f35b3e4533a1974cacfbbd969bf1960b6518aa2c2e2619700e4010;Path=/;HttpOnly;Domain=contoso.azurewebsites.net X-Powered-By: ASP.NET

-In the above example, you can notice that the response header has a status code of 301 for redirection and the location header has the App Service’s hostname instead of the original hostname “www.contoso.com”.
+In the previous example, notice that the response header has a status code of 301 for redirection.
+The location header has the app service’s host name instead of the original host name www.contoso.com.

-The HTTP header rewrite support is only available for the Standard_V2 and WAF_v2 SKU of the Application Gateway.
-In case, you are using V1 SKU, we strongly recommend you migrate from V1 to V2 to be able to use rewrite and other advanced capabilities available with V2 SKU.
+The HTTP header rewrite support is only available for the Standard_v2 and WAF_v2 SKU of Application Gateway.
+If you use v1 SKU, we recommend that you migrate from v1 to v2.
+You want to use rewrite and other advanced capabilities that are available with v2 SKU.

-If you are using V1 SKU, you will not be able to rewrite the location header since this capability is only available for V2 SKU.
-Therefore, to resolve the redirection issue, you will need to pass the same host name that Application Gateway receives to the App Service as well instead of doing a host override.
+If you use v1 SKU, you can't rewrite the location header.
+This capability is only available for v2 SKU.
+To resolve the redirection issue, pass the same host name that the application gateway receives to the app service as well, instead of doing a host override.

-Once you do that, App Service will do the redirection (if any) on the same original host header which points to Application Gateway and not its own.
+The app service now does the redirection (if any) on the same original host header that points to the application gateway and not its own.

-To achieve this, you must own a custom domain and follow the process mentioned below.
+You must own a custom domain and follow this process:

-- Register the domain to the custom domain list of the App Service.
-For this, you must have a CNAME in your custom domain pointing to App Service’s FQDN.
+Register the domain to the custom domain list of the app service.
+You must have a CNAME in your custom domain that points to the app service's FQDN.
 For more information, see Map an existing custom DNS name to Azure App Service.

-Once that is done, your App Service is ready to accept the hostname “www.contoso.com”.
-Now change your CNAME entry in DNS to point it back to Application Gateway’s FQDN.
-For example, “appgw.eastus.cloudapp.azure.com”.
+Your app service is ready to accept the host name www.contoso.com.
+Change your CNAME entry in DNS to point it back to the application gateway's FQDN, for example, appgw.eastus.cloudapp.azure.com.

-Make sure that your domain “www.contoso.com” resolves to Application Gateway’s FQDN when you do a DNS query.
+Make sure that your domain www.contoso.com resolves to the application gateway's FQDN when you do a DNS query.

-Associate the custom probe back to the backend HTTP settings and verify the backend health if it is healthy.
+Associate the custom probe back to the back-end HTTP settings, and verify that the back end is healthy.

-To implement the steps mentioned above using PowerShell for an existing setup, follow the sample PowerShell script below.
-Note how we have not used the -PickHostname switches in the Probe and HTTP Settings configuration.
+To implement the previous steps using PowerShell for an existing setup, use the sample PowerShell script that follows.
+Note how we haven't used the -PickHostname switches in the probe and HTTP settings configuration.

 $gw=Get-AzApplicationGateway -Name AppGw1 -ResourceGroupName AppGwRG Set-AzApplicationGatewayProbeConfig -ApplicationGateway $gw -Name AppServiceProbe -Protocol Http -HostName "example.azurewebsites.net" -Path "/" -Interval 30 -Timeout 30 -UnhealthyThreshold 3 $probe=Get-AzApplicationGatewayProbeConfig -Name AppServiceProbe -ApplicationGateway $gw Set-AzApplicationGatewayBackendHttpSettings -Name appgwhttpsettings -ApplicationGateway $gw -Port 80 -Protocol Http -CookieBasedAffinity Disabled -Probe $probe -RequestTimeout 30 Set-AzApplicationGateway -ApplicationGateway $gw